Responding To A Small Claims Complaint

 TIP!
 If the plaintiff hasn’t notified the court that the case has settled before the date of your small claims hearing, you should attend the hearing and let the court know the case has been resolved.
 Unless you know for certain that your hearing has been taken off calendar, show up!

-If you are not able (or do not want) to settle the case, the sections below explain whether you need to respond to the complaint and how you can do that:
+If you can't settle the case (or don't want to), the sections below explain whether you need to respond to the complaint and if so, how to do that:

 In Henderson, North Las Vegas, and Courts Other Than Las Vegas or